Deepak Nitrite Ltd – Facing headwinds!

 2. Key Historical Financials

 Company has grown tremendously since FY2019 with revenue (TTM) and net profit becoming 2.5x and 6x primarily due to the Phenol business which also led to significant margin expansion.
-However, the EBITDA margins have come down in Q3/Q4FY22 due to higher input prices.
+However, the EBITDA margins have come down in Q1/Q2FY23 due to higher input prices, power cost and a reduction in phenol prices.
 Deepak Nitrite operates at a high ROE/ROCE level of around 40%.

 3. What is my view on company valuation?